Daily readings

 9And I washed you with water, and cleansed away your blood from you: and I anointed you with oil.

-10And I clothed you with embroidery, and shed you with violet coloured shoes$1 and I girded you about with fine linen, and clothed you with fine clothes.
+10And I clothed you with embroidery, and shed you with violet coloured shoes$1 and I girded you about with fine linen, and clothed you with fine garments.

 11I decked you also with ornaments, and put bracelets on your hands, and a chain about your neck.